caktus/talks/tripython/opendata/opendata.rst

 **Weather**

-Data from government satellites and groud stations.
+Data from government satellites and ground stations.

 Created industry for: